Lawrence C. Wroth

 Lawrence Counselman Wroth (January 14, 1884 – December 25, 1970) was an American historian and the author of The Colonial Printer, the definitive book on the American printing trade during the period of 1639 through 1800.
 Though he wrote hundreds of articles or books, Wroth was also a librarian and research professor.

-Early years
+Early life and education

 Wroth was born in Baltimore, Maryland in 1884, the son of an Episcopal clergyman.

+In 1905, Wroth graduated from Johns Hopkins University and wrote his first published article, "Sanitation in the Country House", which appeared in the magazine Country Life in America.

 He served with the 110th and 111th Field Artillery in World War I during the period of 1917 to 1919 in France.

 Career

-In 1905, Wroth graduated from Johns Hopkins University and wrote his first published article, "Sanitation in the Country House", which appeared in the magazine Country Life in America.
+Author

 His first book, published in 1911, Parson Weems; a biographical and critical study, was a biography of George Washington's biographer.
-His last book, published in 1970, The voyages of Giovanni da Verrazzano, 1524-1528, was also a biography.